 6. Can the TV withstand whatever healthcare environments throw at it?

-7. Is the hospital grade TV capable of integrating with the software you want to offer?
+7. Is the medical-grade TV capable of integrating with the software you want to offer?

-8. Is the healthcare display secure for the patient and the hospital?
+8. Is the display secure for the patient and the hospital?

 9. Does this device have endurance power?

 A hospital TV is going to be playing much longer and without as many breaks as the typical TV at home.
 A good medical-grade TV should run for at least 18 hours a day compared to 6 hours a day on consumer TVs.
 A well constructed medical-grade TV will also not overheat easily.
 It should dissipate heat more effectively and operate at a lower temperature, 25˚C, compared to 60˚C of comparative consumer grade TVs.